Alkhalil family: Origins

-The Alkhalil family were Palestinians from the Palestine Mandate (modern Israel) who fled to Lebanon during the First Arab–Israeli War of 1948 and 1949.
+The Alkhalil family were Palestinians from the Palestine who fled to Lebanon during the First Arab–Israeli War of 1948 and 1949.
 The First Arab–Israeli War is known as al-Nakba ("the catastrophe") to the Palestinians.
 The family moved from their refugee camp in Lebanon to Saudi Arabia in search of work, but in common with all Palestinian refugees were denied the right to be Saudi citizens, even if born in Saudi Arabia, which made the Alkhalil family stateless.
 It is the position of the Kingdom of Saudi Arabia that all Palestinians, even those born within its borders, are citizens of a yet to be created Palestinian state.
 The five Alkhalil brothers, who were all born in Saudi Arabia, were Nabil (1976–2018), Khalil (1981–2001), Hisham "Terry" (born 1982), Mahmoud (1984–2003) and Rabih "Robby" (born 8 May 1987).

 On 12 December 1990, the Alkhalil family immigrated to Canada as refugees with their refugee application saying they wanted "to escape the Gulf War and the lack of educational resources available to their children" in Saudi Arabia.
 The family settled in Surrey, British Columbia.
 A long-standing feud with the three Duhre brothers started at the beginning of the century.
 In May 2000, Nabil Alkhalil stabbed a Duhre gang member in Holly Park in Surrey.
 The three Duhre brothers were Sandip "Dip" Duhre, Balraj Duhre and Paul Duhre.
 The Duhre brothers had once been part of the Punjabi mafia and worked alongside Bindy Johal in the 1990s.